My name is Bill Dunn. I am the McCracken County Property Valuation Administrator (PVA).

 I was initially appointed to the office on October 8, 2018.
 I was elected to the office by the people of McCracken County during the 2018 general election.

-I am happily married with two grown children and two grandchildren.
+I am happily married with two grown children and three grandchildren.

 I spent 6 years and 10 months in the US Navy.
 After my initial training as an electronics technician I served nearly four years onboard the USS Oldendorf (DD-972).
 Before leaving the Navy I earned a Navy Achievement Medal for my work building the ship’s first Novell network.

 From 2007 to 2018 I worked in real estate as a Realtor.
 Besides working with private buyers and sellers I also worked for several asset management companies responsible for selling foreclosures.
 During my time as a Realtor I completed numerous broker price opinions (BPOs) and competitive market analysis (CMAs).
 These BPOs and CMAs are price valuations similar to PVA assessments.